VPOOJAASREE/Cryptography---19CS412-classical-techqniques/README.md

 ## ALGORITHM:

-1. Input the plaintext and key:
+1. Input the plaintext and key.
-2. Loop through each character in the plaintext:
+2. Loop through each character in the plaintext.
-3. Check if the character is a letter:
+3. Check if the character is a letter.
-4. Shift the character:
+4. Shift the character.
-5. Print the resulting ciphertext:
+5. Print the resulting ciphertext.

 ## PROGRAM: